This guide was last updated 3 February 2023

 …now where’s the fizz?

-Under normal circumstances, application to Mortgage Offer times vary depending on how busy the lender is and the complexity of the deal.
-However, we’re currently living in very different times and as a rough guide, at least 2 to 3 weeks should be allowed.
-Depending on the current market situation and work required by the solicitor after this point, a whole transaction from beginning to end requires around 4 to 6 weeks minimum.
+Under normal circumstances, application to Mortgage Offer times varies depending on how busy the lender is and the complexity of the deal.
+As a rough guide, at least 2 to 3 weeks should be allowed.
+Depending on the current market situation and work required by the solicitor after this point, a whole transaction from beginning to end requires around 4 to 6 weeks, although under certain circumstances and due to some welcome technological advancements, we can move quicker.
+It is important to let us know your timescale at the outset so we can plan accordingly to meet your deadlines.

 The more efficiently presented a mortgage application is, with the full documents required prepared in advance, the quicker this process can be.
 With the help of an efficient mortgage broker such as Coreco, we’ll provide a highly personal service that can help you streamline the process.